T

 landmark

-An iconic Victorian bascule and suspension bridge, offering stunning views of the city.
-Visit the Tower Bridge Exhibition to learn about its history and walk across the high-level walkways.
+An iconic bascule and suspension bridge, often mistaken for London Bridge.
+Visit the Tower Bridge Exhibition to walk across the high-level walkways and learn about its engineering.

-• Check the bridge lift schedule online if you'd like to see it open.
+• Check the bridge lift schedule online if you want to see it open for ships.

-• The glass floor sections on the walkways offer a unique perspective.
+• The glass floor walkways offer unique perspectives.

 3. Afternoon